grafana/loki/docs/sources/clients/promtail/configuration.md

 [rsyslog](../scraping#rsyslog-output-configuration).
 Both configurations enable IETF Syslog with octet-counting.

-You may need to increase the open files limit for the promtail process if many clients are connected. (`ulimit -Sn`)
+You may need to increase the open files limit for the Promtail process if many clients are connected. (`ulimit -Sn`)

 ```yaml